m-umar-j/transliteration-rekhta/README.md

 ## Dataset
 Dataset provided by Rekhta Foundation
 - Size: 30,000 ghazals (~400,000 lines of Urdu poetry
-- Format: JSONL format where each instance containing Urdu, Devnagri, and Roman form of a line.
+- Format: JSONL format where each instance contains Urdu, Devnagri, and Roman form of a line.

 ## Technical Implementation
 ### Preprocessing